surya-shodan/mongoexportcsv/README.md

 		||emp_name||first_name, ||emp_name||last_name, ||emp_name||Full_name
 	Doc A   Jochen		      , Rindt                ,
 	Doc B                     ,                      , Ayrton Senna

 As we can see, the headers contain all possible variable names with their hierarchy.
+If the document does not contain that variable with the exact hierarchy, it is left empty.
 The string sequence '||' is used to signify the hierarchy of the key in the dictionary.

 Pre-requisites:

 	Unicodecsv : It's just more versatile to use in place of csv.

-To run mongoexport csv :
+To run mongoexportcsv :

 	1) Clone the git repository
 	2) python mongoexportcsv.py <db_name> <collection_name> <path_to_output_file_name>